koreiklein/dist_zero/doc/simulator.rst

-Simulated Runner
+Simulated Spawner
 ====================================

-A simulator runner will run a simulation of a distributed system entirely within the parent python process.
+A simulator spawner will run a simulation of a distributed system entirely within the parent python process.

-.. automodule:: dist_zero.runners.simulator
+.. automodule:: dist_zero.spawners.simulator
    :members: SimulatedHardware, SimulatedMachineController